Irish-C/app-calculator/README.md

 # Simple App Calculator
-This simple app calculator with **exception handling** will prompt the user to perform one of the four math operations of two numbers repeatedly until they want to exit.
+This simple app calculator with <span style="color:yellow"> **exception handling** </span> will prompt the user to perform one of the four math operations of two numbers repeatedly until they want to exit.
 <br/>

 Math operations are: